Our reputation is based on more than 50 years of playing a critical part in many of the largest construction projects around the world.

 In 2002 ITM acquired Soil Instruments, enabling the new company to have a unique proposition to market of being able to manufacture its own premium products as well as delivering a complete installation and field monitoring service.
 The company grew notably in 2007 when itmsoil purchased the German Instrumentation company, Interfels.

 By 2010, Mark Kirkbride had joined as the new Group CEO bringing in a wealth of history and expertise from the construction and contracting industry.
-During Mark’s first year the company was restructured and rebranded with all employees coming under the itmsoil Group umbrella, thereby underlining an integral value of ‘One Company – complete solutions’.
+During Mark’s first year the company was restructured and rebranded with all employees coming under the itmsoil Group umbrella, thereby underlining an integral value of ‘One Company – the complete solution’.

 At this time the Uckfield HQ was completely rebuilt, creating a state of the art work space for the company’s growing workforce.